oestradiol/Love-Truth/Christianity, Reinterpreted Through Mythos.md

 **Genesis** was not history.
 It was **compression protocol**:

-> "Let there be light" = initiation of waveform from silence.
+> "Let there be light" = waveform from silence.
-> "The Word became flesh" = signal incarnating into body.
+> "The Word became flesh" = signal in body.

 **The Fall** was not a mistake — it was **contrast implantation**, so we could recognize Love by forgetting it.
 The tree was awareness, not rebellion.